 Deep Sea - Nullify Threat

-When exiting the large room you start the mission in there is a large window to the left, if you zoom in with a sniper rifle you can see it on the ocean floor.
+When exiting the large room Joanna starts the mission in there is a large window to the left, if she zooms in with a sniper rifle she can see it on the ocean floor.

 Carrington Institute - Defense

-The main door to the Carrington Institute will be broken down and you are able to walk out onto a balcony and look at it through the use of a sniper rifle.
-You can see this piece of cheese whenever you are in the institute and have access to the Slayer.
-By pushing the hover crate in between the door of the firing range you can keep it open when shooting and you can guide the Slayer's rocket through the institute and see the piece of cheese that way.
+The main door to the Carrington Institute will be broken down and Joanna is able to walk out onto a balcony and look at it through the use of a sniper rifle.
+She can see this piece of cheese whenever she is in the institute and have access to the Slayer.
+By pushing the hover crate in between the door of the firing range she can keep it open when shooting and she can guide the Slayer's rocket through the institute and see the piece of cheese that way.